- What is ODD

 Boys with Oppositional Defiant Disorder are more likely than girls to develop behavioral disorder, antisocial personality disorder, or Conduct Disorder (CD), while girls with ODD are more likely to develop depression later in life2.

-ODD children also have high rates of coexisting conditions such as Attention Deficit / Hyperactivity Disorder (ADHD) and mood disorders that need to be attended to.
+ODD kids also have high rates of coexisting mental health conditions such as Attention Deficit Hyperactivity Disorder (ADHD) and mood disorders that need to be attended to.

-To be diagnosed to have ODD, an individual must have at least 4 symptoms from the following3:
+To be diagnosed to have ODD, an individual must have at least 4 symptoms from the following: